CommuniCityProject/communicity_toolbox/toolbox/Models/emotions_hse/README.md

 # HSEmotion

-HSEmotion (High-Speed face Emotion recognition) offers a model to perform facial emotion recognition, distinguishing between 7 different expressions.
+HSEmotion (High-Speed face Emotion recognition) is a model that performs facial emotion recognition, distinguishing between 7 different expressions.

 It is implemented in [TensorFlow](https://www.tensorflow.org).
 The official code can be found [here](https://github.com/HSE-asavchenko/face-emotion-recognition).